-Aarika Hughes enters her third year with the New Mexico State women’s basketball staff as the second assistant coach.
-In her first year with the Aggies, Hughes coached the 2012-13 Aggies to more than double the wins from the previous season and finish with a 15-16 overall record, 7-11 in the Western Athletic Conference.
+In her second year with the Aggies, Hughes helped coach the 2012-13 Aggies to more than double the wins from the previous season and finish with a 15-16 overall record and 7-11 in the WAC.
 She aided in NM State defeating the defending Conference USA champions UTEP as part of the Battle of I-10 Rivalry Series.

-With the help of Hughes, the Aggies worked to the program’s highest scoring game in 21 years, when NM State topped then-WAC leading Utah State 106-94.
+The Aggies also worked to the program’s highest scoring game in 21 years, when NM State topped then-WAC leading Utah State 106-94.
 The Aggies also notched another milestone in the record books with the 600th program victory in the 87-81 win over Cal State Bakersfield.

 With the assistance of Hughes, NM State garnered three WAC Player of the Week Awards during the latter part of the 2012-13 season and senior Stefanie Gilbreath was named Newcomer of the Year and All-WAC Second Team.
 She helped the Aggies reach the quarterfinals of the 2013 WAC Championships before falling to No.1 seed Seattle.

-Hughes spent much of the past year in her home state of Oregon coaching an Amateur Athletic Union (AAU) squad named Team Concept, based in Portland.
+Hughes spent much of 2010 in her home state of Oregon coaching an Amateur Athletic Union (AAU) squad named Team Concept, based in Portland.